 I used a top round beef roast for this as it was the nicest piece of meat my grocer had at the time.
 You could use a london broil cut, you could use a chuck roast.
-Because it cooks for so long in the broth, you can use a less fatty piece of meat and still get amazing flavor.
+Because it cooks for so long in the broth, you can use a less fatty piece of meat and still get amazing flavor and tenderness.
 I will suggest that you let it cook longer with the less fatty pieces.
 I also suggest that you use a whole piece and not several pieces, as it cooks up better.

 Making a ramen egg is a skill in and of itself.
 And there are lots and lots of techniques that work.
 The technique I use works for me and the way I cook.
 It only really requires using a timer.
 I love that they peel so easily so that you get a beautiful white and a runny yolk.
 The time in the boiling water is what really matter.
 For a runny egg, like in these photos, 7 minutes tops.
 If you want a soft boil go to 9 minutes.
 For a full hard boil go to 12 minutes.
 It’s all about preference on the eggs.
 My family loves a runny egg in the ramen.